 CE Declaration of Conformity

-This declaration also will certify that our MBDAA for Ovarian Neoplasia Dx test could be sold throughout the European Economic Area (EEA) without restrictions.
+This declaration also certifies that OncoLUNG test can be sold throughout the European Economic Area (EEA) without restrictions.

 Besides, there are two main benefits CE marking brings to businesses and consumers within the EEA:

 - Businesses know that products bearing the CE marking can be traded in the EEA.

 - Consumers enjoy the same level of health, safety, and environmental protection throughout the entire EEA.

 OncoOVARIAN test has been developed for:

 - Aid in diagnostic assessments for high-risk patients (women older than 55 years with Ovarian or Breast Cancer family history).

 - Confirm or discard malignancy from results obtained previously with other tests, such as Computed Tomography (CT) Scan or Ultrasound (US) findings thanks higher Sensitivity and Specificity than imaging procedures.